cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This mode is a straightforward combination of the PSK and authenticated modes.
 The PSK is passed through to the key schedule as in the former, and as in the latter, we use the authenticated KEM variants.
-As before, the PSK SHOULD be at least Nh-bytes long, and SHOULD be derived from at least Nh bytes of entropy.
+As before, the PSK SHOULD be at least Nh bytes long, and SHOULD be derived from at least Nh bytes of entropy.

 ~~~~~